 Vendor management was already a growing point of emphasis before two recent major breaches convinced even late-adopters that their supply chain needed a closer look.
 The headline-grabbing breaches of SolarWinds in December 2020 and Microsoft Exchange Server in March 2021 proved that even if your vendor is a global tech titan that dwarfs your company, you’re putting your operations into potentially uncertain hands.
 The Exchange breach alone resulted in compromises of an estimated 60,000 networks in early 2021.

 The CMMC standard currently rolling out in every Department of Defense contract will require an estimated 300,000 companies to earn a third-party certification.
 Some major healthcare companies are now working only with vendors who earn a HITRUST CSF certification.

 Many companies establish these requirements to avoid issuing data breach notifications, no matter what happens.
 These notifications can carry high costs both in raw dollars for the notification and potential fines and in damage to the company’s reputation.
-As a result, we’re seeing some companies require HIPAA compliance <The companies higher in the supply chain want to ensure that if they inadvertently share data with a partner, the partner has controls in place to prevent the need for a costly breach notification.
+As a result, we’re seeing some companies require HIPAA compliance from their vendors, even if those vendors don’t typically handle PHI (Protected Health Information) for the larger company.
+The companies higher in the supply chain want to ensure that if they inadvertently share data with a partner, the partner has controls in place to prevent the need for a costly breach notification.